Mini-Stef/Core-Data-Model-Editor/README.md

 But wait !
 It's not a free app !!!

 Yes, that's true.
-The reason is that I would like to cover the developper annual fee to keep it on the App Store.
+The reason is that I would like to cover the developer annual fee to keep it on the App Store.
 Also, that keeps me motivated 😀.
 **But it is very cheap**, and it is a pay-once-get-it-forever app.
 The price may go up as more features will come to the app, so don't hesitate to buy it right now, you'll get all the future features for free 😇.